 - Fairly expensive device

-The Palm Phone is a great option for slightly older kids who want a smart phone because it offers lots of customization options while still providing outstanding parental controls.
-Furthermore, this unlocked device includes a SIM pin and removable SIM tray, not to mention it’s compatible with nearly any cell carrier out there, including the major brands like AT&T, Verizon, and T-Mobile.
+The Palm Phone is a great option for slightly older kids who want a smartphone, as it offers many customization options while still providing outstanding parental controls.
+Furthermore, this unlocked device includes a SIM pin and removable SIM tray, not to mention it’s compatible with nearly any cell carrier, including the major brands: AT&T, Verizon, and T-Mobile.

 Most importantly, this tiny device is also highly durable.
-You can drop it from a height of 5 feet without much worry, plus the phone is also water resistant.
-This, along with the functionality, makes it ideal for older children and teens who need a useful and durable cell phone.
+You can drop it from a height of 5 feet without much worry, plus the phone is water resistant.
+This, along with its functionality, makes it ideal for older children and teens who need a useful and durable cell phone.

 The fully unlocked version costs around $250 and is available through most major retailers.